 Sandra González-BailónDPhil Sociology, Oxford | | |

-I am Assistant Professor at the Annenberg School for Communication, and affiliated faculty at the Warren Center for Network and Data Sciences.
-Prior to joining Penn, I was a Research Fellow at the Oxford Internet Institute (2008-2013), where I am now a Research Associate.
+I am Associate Professor at the Annenberg School for Communication, and affiliated faculty at the Warren Center for Network and Data Sciences.
+Prior to joining Penn, I was a Research Fellow at the Oxford Internet Institute (2008-2013).
 I completed my doctoral degree in Nuffield College (University of Oxford) and my undergraduate studies at the University of Barcelona.
 My research lies at the intersection of network science, data mining, computational tools, and political communication.
 [Research] | [Teaching] | [News]

 Katarzyna Elliott-MaksymowiczFifth year PhD student at Drexel University |

 Isabelle LangrockThird Year PhD Student |

-Donna LeeFirst Year PhD Student |
+Donna LeeFifth Year PhD Student |

 I am a doctoral student at the Annenberg School for Communication.
 My research interests lie in understanding how information circulates in the online sphere, and how that diffusion of information builds trust and understanding among different groups of people, both on and offline.
 I graduated in 2016 with a bachelor’s in Sociology and Communication from the University of Pennsylvania.